How it Works

-Phase 2 clinical studies are planned using a validated DRP companion diagnostic in patients with brain metastases from breast cancer and recurrent glioblastoma multiforme (GBM).
-Each study is designed to enroll under 30 patients.
-Positive data will position this program for accelerated approval discussions with FDA as early as the first half of 2019.
+Phase 2 clinical studies have been prepared, using a validated DRP companion diagnostic in patients with brain metastases from breast cancer and recurrent glioblastoma multiforme (GBM).

 2X-111 has been granted orphan drug designation by the U.S. Food and Drug Administration.

 In a prior clinical trial conducted without a DRP, 2X-111 demonstrated encouraging efficacy and safety.
 Observed response rates in this Phase 2 study in brain metastases from breast cancer included 67% disease control.
 Use of the validated DRP for 2X-111 in future trials is expected to result in improved efficacy.

 A molecular model of doxorubicin.
 2X-111 is is designed for the liposomal delivery of doxorubicin directly to a tumor.